leeradev/AeroBot/README.md

 # AeroBot
-A public Discord bot developed in JavaScript using the discord.js library!
+An open source Discord bot developed in JavaScript using the discord.js library!

 Developers: Daniel#1572 and Zenji#8692